PomfretAdvancedCoding/griffgo/Pods/Target Support Files/Pods-GriffGo/Pods-GriffGo-acknowledgements.markdown

 The MIT License (MIT)

-Copyright (c) 2016 ALEXIS AUBRY RADANOVIC
+Copyright (c) 2016-2017 Alexis Aubry Radanovic

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal